 The rules regarding food stamp qualifications state that if a household member does not qualify for this program, you may simply leave his or her SSN section blank.
 He or she will not be eligible for benefits, but the eligibility of other household members will not be affected.

 Next, your household must not surpass the income limits set by the state.
 Income limits are revised each year and depend on the number of people in a household.
-For instance, a family of three must not exceed $3,204 in gross monthly income.
+In general, this means that a household cannot have a total gross income (earnings before taxes are deducted) of more than 185 percent of the Federal Poverty Limit (FPL) or a net income (earnings after taxes and deductions) of more than 100 percent of the FPL.

 - Cash on hand